jaegertracing/jaeger-openshift/README.md

 Even though this template uses a stateful Cassandra, backing storage is set to `emptyDir`.
 It's more appropriate to create a `PersistentVolumeClaim`/`PersistentVolume` and use it instead.

-Additionally, the Cassandra image is not any officially supported image.
-This will be changed soon, once an official image for OpenShift is released.

 ## Using a different version

 The templates are using the `latest` version, which is what you probably want at this stage.
 If you need to